4 Must Dos for Interview Follow Up

 Keep it professional

-An excellent way to remain in contact is through the LinkedIn, a move that also indicates you’re up to speed on how people in your industry keep track of each other, as well any recent developments in the field.
+An excellent way to remain in contact is through LinkedIn, a move that also indicates you’re up to speed on how people in your industry keep track of each other, as well as any recent developments in the field.
 In this way, you maintain professional contact with someone who could prove to be a resource.

 Social media can be a valuable asset, but don’t extend your reach to Facebook invitations.
 Naturally, you want to convey to the world that you’re a well-rounded person with lots of attractive friends, but the truth is you can’t control all the variables in Facebook.
 A potential employer could soon be reading about your beer-fueled exploits at college, or some friend of a friend’s unpopular political views.